kdeldycke/awesome-falsehood/CONTRIBUTING.md

 - Only one list item per commit.

 - Only one commit per pull-request.
+Always squash commits after applying changes.

 - List item requirements: